danhunlee/Game-of-Things/README.md

 ## Troubleshooting
 If you don't have yarn installed go to a different directory and do a brew install yarn
 > brew install yarn

+## Client File Structure
+/assets - pictures and graphic assets
+/components - components used across the app
+/css - styling files
+/pages - main pages used across site
+/shared - functions and classes to use. i.e. API calls, commonly used functions